kr55/ssiscataloger/faq.md

 **Does SSIS Catalog Migration Requires an internet connection to work?**

-SSIS Catalog Migration Wizard is an offline tool; hence, it does not require the internet to work.
+SSIS Catalog Migration Wizard is an offline tool; hence, it does not require the Internet to work.
 The Installer of the tool interacts with our license server only once.

 **My source and target SSISDB are in different networks/domains and do not have a direct connection.
 Will SSIS Catalog Migration Wizard work in this case?**